Bogdan-Dawid Wojdowski: Career

 After the fall of communism, Wojdowski hoped for a revival of Jewish cultural life in postcommunist Poland.
 To this end, in 1991, he founded the journal Masada, which however, went defunct after the publication of the first issue.
 In 1993 the writer published his famous essay 'Judaizm jako los' (Judaism as Fate), on which he had worked since 1989.
 Wojdowski proposes that the Jewish religion or a cultural memory thereof is at the heart of Jewishness, making the Jews into a civilization in its own right.
 After the Shoah no Jew can give up on their Judaism with impunity.
 In relation to gentiles, Wojdowski, as a Jew, does not demand acceptance but liberty.
 He saw liberty as the necessary foundation on which he could relate to any other individual.

+Legacy

 All his adult life, Wojdowski had periods of acute depression, which at that time was still not diagnosed as PTSD caused by the Holocaust.
-As a result, like many other Holocaust survivors who became writers (for instance, Jean Améry, Paul Celan or Primo Levi), in 1994, Wojdowski committed suicide by hanging himself from a window curtain rod.
+As a result, like many other Holocaust survivors who became writers (for instance, Jean Améry, Paul Celan or Primo Levi), in 1994, Wojdowski killed himself.

 In 2013, Wojdowski's widow Maria Iwaszkiewicz-Wojdowska and sister Irena Grabska gifted the writer's archive to the National Library of Poland in Warsaw.
 The following year, the Polish Book Institute purchased the rights to Wojdowski's opus magnum The Bread for the Departed, which can now be published and translated into other languages free of charge.